LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 The compiler error would occur when we try to assign `42` to a variable of type `string`.
 This is simply not allowed in C#.

-Formally, this means that *we must declare the type of every variable and parameter* in a statically typed language.
-This is done by preceding the variable or parameter name with the name of its type, as we did in the example above: `string x = "dog"`.
+Formally, this means that in a statically typed language *we must declare the type of every variable and parameter*.
+This is done by preceding the variable or parameter name with the name of its data type, as we did in the example above: `string x = "dog"`.

-We only need to specify the type of a variable or paremeter when declaring it.
-Subsequent usage does not require specifying the type, and will result in an error.
+We only need to specify the type of a variable or parameter when declaring it.
+Subsequent usage does not require specifying the type, and doing so will result in an error.

 <aside class="aside-warning" markdown="1">It is allowed in some situations in C# to declare a variable without specifying a type by using the keyword `var`, as in `var x = "dog";`.
 In this case, C# still assigns a type to `x` through inference.
-It looks and sees that we are assigning `x` the value `"dog"`, which is `string`.
+It looks and sees that we are assigning `x` the value `"dog"`, which is a `string`.
 Thus, `x` has type `string` and attempting to assign `x = 42` will still result in a build error.

-We recommend avoiding use of `var` while you are learning C#, and even after you become more experienced with the langauge you will still only want to use it sparingly and in specific circumstances.
+We recommend avoiding use of `var` while you are learning C#, and even after you become more experienced with the language you will still only want to use it sparingly and in specific circumstances.
 Explicitly declaring the type of your variables makes for more readable code, in general.
 </aside>

 Dynamic and static typing are examples of different [type systems](https://en.wikipedia.org/wiki/Type_system).
 The type system of a programming language is one of the most important high-level characteristics that programmers use when discussing the differences between languages.
 Here are a few examples of popular languages falling into these two categories: